isabella232/visualstudiogeeks.github.io/_posts/2016-02-26-HowToConfigureTFSMachineGroupsOnPremAndUseWithTFBuildRelease.md

 ## Scenario
 ---
 The Fabrikam Team has a lab environment in the Fabrikam.lab domain.
 Fabrikam.lab comprises of servers that serve different roles.
-The FabrikamTFVC Team wants the ability to directly reference these machines from the build definition and release definition to deploy test agents on all the machines and trigger a distributed test run.
+The Fabrikam Team wants the ability to directly reference these machines from the build definition and release definition to deploy test agents on all the machines and trigger a distributed test run.
 Fabrikam.Lab is managed by the Fabrikam Environments Team who cannot share environment credentials with the Fabrikam Team.

-In this blogpost, we'll walk through the process followed by the Fabrikam Environments Team to set up and configure the Machine Group Fabrikam-QA for the Fabrikam Team.
+> In this blogpost, we'll walk through the process followed by the Fabrikam Environments Team to set up and configure the Machine Group Fabrikam-QA for the Fabrikam Team.

 <img src="/assets/img/blog/tarun/TFSMachineGroup-FabrikamLabEnvironment.png" alt="TFSMachineGroup Fabrikam Lab Environment" style="width:100%;height:100%"><sub><center><b>Image 1 - TFS MachineGroup Fabrikam Lab Environment</b></center></sub>